andresreyesg4/Syeda/README.md

 ## Required Classes completed by Me
 1. **The AttachedList<T> Class (AttachedList.java)** This class is a linked list.
 It implements Java's List Inerface as outlined in the class, there are also some extra methods which are slice(), reversecopy(), pack(), and flat'ten()
     Note: Not all the methods in this class are need for the simulation of Syeda.
+    1. slice():
+        This method takes a linked list and cuts a piece off, and returns the rest.
+For example if we had a Linked list as A->B->C->D->E, and we want to slice B,C & D.
+        Then the method would remove the B, C & D and return what is left of the Linked list which would be A->E.

 1. **The Bin Class (Bin.java)** This class implements the interface Stack<Plate>.
 It keeps an AttachedList to use as its internal storage.